ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab003.md

 In short, the the darker it is, the more resistance the photoresistor provides and the more voltage is diverted to the ADC.

-Here are the specific wiring instructions.
+Here are the specific wiring instructions for the MCP3008 or MCP3208.
+For the MCP3002 use [this](/images/rpi2/rpi2_lab03_mcp3002_bb.png) diagram.

 <img src="/images/rpi2/rpi2_lab03_mcp3008_bb.png"/>